cvicens/state-machine-assistant/README.md

 ## Intro

 Some months ago I started playing with [Camel K](https://github.com/apache/camel-k), I instantanly fell in love with it (and I didn't have any previous experience with Camel), easy to deploy fast development, tons of components, you name it.
-As it usually happens (not just to me, right ;-) ) we tech people try a new good thing and if we love it... we tend to use it everywhere... ok, that was my case, I started to think of crazy scenarios, but one of them stood out and after some refinement ended up being this project.
+As it usually happens (not just to me, right ;-) ) we the IT people try a new good thing and if we love it... we tend to use it everywhere... ok, that was my case, I started to think of crazy scenarios, but one of them stood out and after some refinement ended up being this project.

 > **NOTE:** Ideally you will read and do and see results... and (hopefully) learn some basics to create your own EDA (Event Driven Application).
-This lab is not really about creating everything from scratch but more about having an example project up and running and then exploring posibilities while learning.
+This lab is not really about creating everything from scratch but more about having an example project up and running and then exploring possibilities while learning.

 ### The idea

-The idea came to me after remembering how many times I had to go with my youngest daugher to the Emergency Room (nothing serious but recurrent) and all those times waiting for results, moving to the next stage and informing my wife (who was with my other daughter).
+The idea came to me after remembering how many times I had to go with my youngest daughter to the Emergency Room (nothing serious but recurrent) and all those times waiting for results, moving to the next stage and informing my wife (who was with my other daughter).
 Wouldn't if be nice to receive a message to my Telegram App everytime the state of the patient changes?
 Well, that's the aim of this project: serving as an example EDA (Event Driven Application) running on Kubernetes/OpenShift that sends out notifications via a Telegram Bot whenever the state/status of a patient changes.

-In order to give our example EDA a bit more of (ficticious) context, let's imagine there's a Health Information System (HIS) at a hospital called Black Moutain Hospital.
-This application has a UI where you can change the status of a patient and everytime a change happens a proper HL7 message is sent.
+In order to give our example EDA a bit more of (fictitious) context, let's imagine there's a Health Information System (HIS) at a hospital called Black Mountain Hospital.
+This application has a UI where you can change the status of a patient and every time a change happens a proper HL7 message is sent.

-> **NOTE:** this is an over simplified HIS, please health related profesionals don't get too mad at me, I know how complex a real HIS is ;-)
+> **NOTE:** this is an over simplified HIS, please health related professionals don't get too mad at me, I know how complex a real HIS is ;-)

-The scenario protrayed by this example application of the **ficticious Black Mountain Hospital** comprises these elements:
+The scenario portrayed by this example application of the **fictitious Black Mountain Hospital** comprises these elements:

 * **HIS frontend (Angular JS)** where you can change the status of a patient
 * **HIS backend (Spring Boot REST API)** exposing the patient info API, data is persisted in a PostgreSQL Database.
 This piece sends out HL7 messages to a Kafka topic
 * **Integration layer (Camel K)** that translates HL7 events to plain events you can send to a human
 * **Telegram Bot (Node JS)** where you can signup with your ID, again data is persisted in a PostgreSQL Database

-## Prerequistes
+## Prerequisites

 You need access to an OpenShift 4.2+ cluster and be cluster-admin (or request your administrator to install a couple of elements for you).
 You can also run  your own local 4.x cluster using [CodeReady Containers](https://code-ready.github.io/crc/).